Aleida Guevara: Chavez, Venezuela, and the New Latin America

 Aleida Guevara interviewed former Venezuelan president Hugo Chávez for the book Chavez, Venezuela, and the New Latin America in February 2004.
 The book was turned into a documentary and includes excerpts from the interview with Chávez discussing the Bolivarian Revolution, interviews with Cuban humanitarian doctors working for the poor in Venezuela, an interview with General Jorge Carneiro about the April 2002 coup attempt, as well as scenes of life and support for Chávez in Venezuela.

 Current work and personal life

 As of 2009, Guevara helps run two homes for disabled children in Cuba and two more for refugee children with domestic problems.
 As a pediatrician specializing in childhood allergies, she has also been involved in medical support for a community in the flooded area around Río Cauto in eastern Cuba, while she has announced plans to work on the Island of Youth, which was devastated by several 2008 hurricanes.

 She also participates as public intellectual and activist in conferences, debates and festivals, such as the Subversive Festival from 4 to 8 May 2013, in Zagreb, Croatia.
 There she was guest speaker next to other notable public thinkers like Slavoj Žižek and Tariq Ali.

+Guevara is said to be taking part in the 2024 freedom flotilla to Gaza, which is due to deliver aid to Palestinians in need, after other aid routes have been repeatedly blocked.

-She has two daughters, Estefania (aka 'guapísima') and Celia.
+She has two daughters, Estefania and Celia.